axenov/vcf-to-23andme/README.md

 # Alternatively use 23andme_v3_blank.tsv, 23andme_v5_blank.tsv or 23andme_merged_v3v4v5_blank.tsv
 python db_to_23.py genome.db all_templates_merged_blank.tsv imputed_23andme_full_short.txt

-# If phasing was performed before imputation you can run split_parents.py to split
+# If phasing was performed before imputation (in this case the genotype is split by | in the VCF file, e.g. G|C) you can run split_parents.py to split
 # imputed_23andme_full_short.txt into parent 1 and parent 2 files.
 # These files can be later used in DNAGenics's Admixture Studio and G25 Studio
 python split_parents.py